install.packages("devtools")

 Search Text

-You can access a parsed table of the full text of the paper via paper$full_text, but you may find it more convenient to use the function search_text().
+You can access a parsed table of the full text of the paper via paper$text, but you may find it more convenient to use the function text_search().
 The defaults return a data table of each sentence, with the section type, header, div, paragraph and sentence numbers, and file name.
 (The section type is a best guess from the headers, so may not always be accurate.)

-This paper demonstrates some good and poor practices for use with the {metacheck} R package and Shiny app. abstract Abstract 0 1 1 to_err_is_human
+This paper demonstrates some good and poor practices for use with the {metacheck} R package.
+1 1 0 NA NA to_err_is_human Abstract abstract

-Although intentional dishonestly might be a successful way to boost creativity (Gino & Wiltermuth, 2014), it is safe to say most mistakes researchers make are unintentional. intro Introduction 1 1 1 to_err_is_human
+Although intentional dishonesty might be a successful way to boost creativity (Gino and Wiltermuth 2014), it is safe to say most mistakes researchers make are unintentional.
+4 2 1 NA Although intentional dishonesty might be a successful way to boost creativity (Gino and Wiltermuth 2014), it is safe to say most mistakes researchers make are unintentional. to_err_is_human [div-01] intro

 Pattern